16 Sep 8 Things to STOP Doing on Your WordPress Website

 3. Week Content

 Don’t put small phrases of content on your site.
 Google loves content… and you will continue to see the saying ‘Content is King’.
-Google reads large content to help you get found on google searches.
+Include large paragraphs of content on your website (where you can) so that Google can clearly read it and understand what your services/topic is about.
+Google loves 300+ words per page.

 4. Old Content